junobuild/plugins/plugins/vite-plugin/README.md

 The plugins can be initialized with the following options:

-- `junolator`: If set to `true`, the satellite ID will resolve to the locally deployed satellite if the mode is set to development.
+- `container`: `true` to use [Juno Docker](https://github.com/junobuild/juno-docker) with default options or a `string` representing the container URL including port - e.g. `http://127.0.0.1:8000`

+Note that those options are only considered when the build mode is not `production`.

 ```javascript
 // vite.config.js